JKindonNtx/solutions-euc/documentation/BP-2204-Securing Citrix Desktop and Application Delivery with Flow Network Security Next-Gen/BP-2204/bp-2204-04-citrix-desktop-and-application-delivery-overview.md

-# Citrix Desktop and Application Delivery Solution Overview
+# Citrix Desktop and Application Delivery Overview

 Both Citrix Virtual Apps and Desktops and Citrix Desktop as a Service (DaaS) are desktop virtualization solutions that transform desktops and applications into secure, on-demand services available to any user, anywhere, on any device.
 With Citrix solutions, you can deliver individual Windows, web, and software as a service (SaaS) applications and even full virtual desktops to PCs, Macs, tablets, smartphones, laptops, and thin clients with a high-definition user experience.